suryavenom/Flexi/README.md

 * no_of_exchanges: the number of times the dictionary is exchanged, defaults to 1 (optional), defaults to 1 (optional)
-* entanglement: if the dictionary has identical values, then it will be entangled, defaults to True (optional).it will be clear in the example or when you use this argument it should be either True or False.
+* entanglement: if True, it will exchange the dictionary even if it has identical values, defaults to True (optional) else it will show error message.
 * return_type: if you want to update the dictionary or not, defaults to no_update (optional), defaults to no_update (optional)
 <!--horizontal rule-->